The Official Album of the 2002 FIFA World Cup

 The Official Album of the 2002 FIFA World Cup is a compilation album with various artists, released in 2002 by Sony Music Entertainment Japan.
-This albums is the official music album of the 2002 FIFA World Cup in South Korea and Japan.
+It's the official music album of the 2002 FIFA World Cup in South Korea and Japan.
 The album spawned the single We're on the Ball by Ant & Dec.
 The album was also released under the name Fever Pitch: The Official Music of The 2002 FIFA World Cup, but without the "We're on the Ball" by Ant & Dec.

 Track listing

 The following is the track listing from Fever Pitch; The Official Album of the 2002 FIFA World Cup differs only in the addition of We're on the Ball at number 2.